 This includes the venue, coach, seeking permission of the Head Teacher, informing the cover co-ordinator and the members of staff/parents who you want to accompany you.
-Finding out if there is a facility for prayer.
+Finding out if there is a prayer facility.

 Requesting risk assessment from the venue and seeking approval and parental consent.
-Seek permission from the Head Teacher - At least 10 working days before trip.
-Visits aboard or those that will carry a higher risk must be authorised by the Head Teacher liaising with the trustee in charge of the school.
+Seek permission from the Head Teacher at least 10 working days before the trip.
+Visits aboard or those that will carry a higher risk must be authorised by the Head Teacher, who must liaise with the trustee in charge of the school.

-A trips checklist is good practice when organising an OSA - see attached sheet.
-APPENDIX2
+A trips checklist is good practice when organising an OSA - see attached sheet (APPENDIX 2)